Lake, Isle of Wight: Religion

 There also is a Kingdom Hall of Jehovah's Witnesses.

-Transportation
+Transport

-Public transport is provided by Southern Vectis bus routes 2, 3 and 8 - which run between Newport, Ryde, Sandown, Shanklin, Ventnor and Bembridge.
+Bus services are provided by Southern Vectis; bus routes 2, 3 and 8 run between Newport, Ryde, Sandown, Shanklin, Ventnor and Bembridge.
 Night buses operate on Friday and Saturday nights.

 Having opened in 1987, Lake railway station was the newest on the island until the construction of a station at Smallbrook Junction in 1994.
 The station is placed in the heart of a quiet residential area close to Lake Cliff Gardens.
+It is a stop on the Island Line, between Ryde Pier Head and Shanklin.
+Services are operated by South Western Railway, under the Island Line brand.